Home Church Ministry Training

 - Then it divides into two parts.

-- These two parts split and form two new cells, and so the body grows.
+- These two parts split and form two new cells.

 Moses effectively ministered to the needs of the Israelites, by organizing them into small groups of ten.